srh05624/Project-Obsidian/README.md

+## What This Does
+This tool monitors network activity and provides insight into active connections and port usage.

+## Features
+- Monitor active network connections
+- Track port usage
+- Lightweight and fast

+## Why I Built This
+I built this to better understand system-level network activity and experiment with detecting unusual connections.

 # 🛡️ Project Obsidian

 **Project Obsidian** is a lightweight Windows security tool that monitors active network connections and gives you direct control over unknown or suspicious activity in real time.